Numerical Recipes: License

 The code listings are copyrighted and commercially licensed by the Numerical Recipes authors.
 A license to use the code is given with the purchase of a book, but the terms of use are highly restrictive.
 For example, programmers need to make sure NR code cannot be extracted from their finished programs and used - a difficult requirement with dubious enforceability.

 However, Numerical Recipes does include the following statement regarding copyrights on computer programs:Copyright does not protect ideas, but only the expression of those ideas in a particular form.
 In the case of a computer program, the ideas consist of the program's methodology and algorithm, including the necessary sequence of steps adopted by the programmer.
 The expression of those ideas is the program source code ...
 If you analyze the ideas contained in a program, and then express those ideas in your own completely different implementation, then that new program implementation belongs to you.

 One early motivation for the GNU Scientific Library was that a free library was needed as a substitute for Numerical Recipes.

 Style

 Another line of criticism centers on the coding style of the books, which strike some modern readers as "Fortran-ish", though written in contemporary, object-oriented C++.
 The authors have defended their very terse coding style as necessary to the format of the book because of space limitations and for readability.

 Titles in the series (partial list)

-The books differ by edition (1st, 2nd, and 3rd) and by the computer language in which the code is given.
+The titles of the books differ by edition (1st, 2nd, and 3rd) and by the computer language in which the code is given.